Best Metal Detectors Under $200

 The one drawback is that it doesn’t have adjustable ground balance, so if you’re hunting in a highly mineralized area, you’ll have to deal with a lot of chatter.

-The best thing about the Teknetics Delta 4000 is its 25 hours battery life that allows you a whole day’s worth of hunting before you have to recharge.
-This makes it the best option for serious hunters, although not the only noteworthy feature.
-The Delta 4000 has more up its sleeve.
+The best thing about the Teknetics EuroTek PRO is its very light weight that allows you a whole day’s worth of hunting without straining your arm.
+This makes it a good option for smaller hunters, although not the only noteworthy feature.
+The EuroTek PRO has more up its sleeve.

 - Large LCD

-This metal detector comes with a day-long battery life that would allow you to worry a little less about packing spare batteries.
+This metal detector is powered by a single 9v battery, making it easy to change and inexpensive to carry spare batteries.
 The model features a large LCD and 3-tone audio to sound for different items like coins, relics, and precious metals up to 8 inches deep.

 The last detector on our list is something that most beginners might not gravitate towards.
 It’s a bit different than the rest, but we’ll get to that in a second.
 First, we’ll discuss its features.